[Holodeck:

 remember my ship specs correctly, there should be an emergency access

-the ship has been reconfigured somehow, I can get a deck-by-deck picture
+ship has been reconfigured somehow, I can get a deck by deck picture of

 PARIS: What's going to keep you from getting lost?

-scan.
-Gather as much information as we can about what's happening to the
+Gather as much information as we can about what's happening to the ship.

 EMH: May I request that Kes be allowed to stay here with me?
 Beside